DIY Distressed Painted Dresser

 Then I made homemade black chalk paint with Behr latex paint in the color black.
 Homemade chalk paint is a cheap way to paint furniture because you can use cheap latex paint, but make it better.

 Latex paint doesn’t stick to furniture very well without this trick.
 Here is our homemade chalk paint recipe post to show you how easy it is to make it.
+Check out more chalk paint recipes here.

 I put the homemade chalk paint into our Wagner Double Duty Paint Sprayer, using a paint filter to filter the paint while pouring the paint into the sprayer so the sprayer didn’t get clogged while spraying.

 Then I thinned out the chalk paint with some water to help this sprayer spray the paint.
-Here is how to thin paint for a wagner paint sprayer.
+Here is how to thin paint for a Wagner paint sprayer.

-This double duty sprayer is really not meant for paint, but it works well with thinned out chalk paint.
+This Double Duty sprayer is really not meant for paint, but it works well with thinned out chalk paint.
 It does take some more time to get it right though, so I prefer to use the FLEXiO sprayer instead.

-Read more about the best Wagner paint sprayers if you want to get a paint sprayer for your furniture projects.
+Read more about the best Wagner paint sprayers for furniture if you want to get a paint sprayer for your furniture projects.
 It’s really worth it if you are going to paint a lot because it makes the projects faster, and look better!

 Of course, you do have to tape off some things to prevent overspray when painting furniture.
 But it’s still faster to tape off a couple of things than to brush the paint onto a large dresser like this.

 If you do want to brush on the paint, more power to you!
-Here are the best brushes for painting furniture!
+Here are the best paint brushes for painting furniture!

 I sprayed on 2 thin coats of chalk paint onto the dresser, and let it dry between coats, which really only took about 30 minutes with the chalk paint.